If your student will be late or absent, please call the attendance line at 720-561-4102, or submit the online form, before 8:25 AM on the given day.

 Children who attend school regularly perform much better in academic areas and are motivated to succeed in school.
 School district policy requires that students be in school unless they are too ill to attend.
 A student who has more than 8 days of unexcused absences (need not be consecutive days) during a school year may be in violation of the state attendance law.

-When students are absent from school, parents are asked to notify the office prior to 8:20 a.m. on the day of the absence by calling the 24 hour attendance line: 720-561-4102 or submitting the form above.
+When students are absent from school, parents are asked to report attendance in Infinte Campus by 8:20 a.m. on the day of the absence or by calling the 24 hour attendance line: 720-561-4102 .
 You may leave a message any time of the day or night regarding absences.
 Please state: child’s name, teacher, grade, date of absences and reason.
 If no call is received about an absent student by 8:20 a.m., an automated call will be generated to contact the parent at home.

 In the event that your child is tardy, a parent must sign them into the office at which time the student will receive a tardy slip to give to their teacher.
 Any child who enters the building after the second morning bell is considered tardy and must report to the office before going to his/her classroom.